pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/01_Architecture_Overview.md

 These aspects contain among other things:
 * Defining which attributes should be indexed.
 * Implementations for different search backends (e.g. mysql, elasticsearch, fact finder, findologic).
-* Product lists as the API to access the product data stored in the search index.
-Product lists can be used by controllers to display product listings.
+* *Product Lists* as the API to access the product data stored in the search index. *Product Lists* can be used by controllers to display product listings.

 ## Filter Service
 The Filter Service is responsible for all aspects concerning filtering products and setting up a filtered navigation.
- It is tightly coupled with the product lists of the Index Service, provides the developer a simple API for building a layered navigation and takes care of query generation, counting results and stuff.
+ It is tightly coupled with the *Product Lists* of the Index Service, provides the developer a simple API for building a layered navigation and takes care of query generation, counting results and stuff.

 ## Availability System
-The Availability System is responsible for all aspects concerning product availability.
+The *Availability System* is responsible for all aspects concerning product availability.
 Here the logic for calculating availabilities, calling external availability services, etc. is encapsulated.
-Each product has an Availability System assigned and when it comes to getting the availability of a product, this should be delegated to the Availability System of the product.
+Each product has an *Availability System* assigned and when it comes to getting the availability of a product, this should be delegated to the *Availability System* of the product.

 ## Price System and Taxes
-Like Availability Systems, there are Price Systems which are responsible for all aspects of getting product prices.
+Like *Availability Systems*, there are *Price Systems* which are responsible for all aspects of getting product prices.
 Here the logic of calculating the product prices should be encapsulated.
-Each product has a Price System and when it comes to getting the price of a product, this should be delegated to the Price System of the product.
+Each product has a *Price System* and when it comes to getting the price of a product, this should be delegated to the *Price System* of the product.

-Also Tax Management is located in this component.
+Also *Tax Management* is located in this component.

 ## Pricing Manager
-In addition to the Price System, there is the Pricing Manager which is responsible for all aspects concerning modification of prices for marketing purposes.
+In addition to the *Price System*, there is the Pricing Manager which is responsible for all aspects concerning modification of prices for marketing purposes.
 Therefore pricing rules (e.g. certain products, certain time frames, ...) build conditions which need to be valid that certain pricing actions (e.g. product price discount, free shipping, ...) are executed.